mia-platform/custom-plugin-lib/docs/HTTPClient.md

     * `prefix` - a string representing the prefix of the service call path
     * `timeout` - set a request timeout
     * `agent` - set a custom node agent
-* `getDirectServiceProxy(serviceName, options)` - returns a direct proxy to the service
+* `getDirectServiceProxy(serviceNameOrURL, options)` - returns a direct proxy to the service
-  * `serviceName` - The name of the service to call.
+  * `serviceNameOrURL` - The name of the service to call.
 You can pass just the hostname, without protocol and port (that you can specify into the `options` field), or a complete url string
   * `options` - The same options described above

 Potentially, the `getDirectServiceProxy` method allows you to also query services outside the Platform.
 In this case, however, it is necessary to bear in mind that the platform headers will be automatically forwarded.